xpack/web-jekyll/pages/intro.md

 multiple versions, but they **can be installed in parallel**, each project having its own set of dependencies.

+**xPacks** do not introduce a new package format, but use exactly the same format as npm, and can be stored in the same repositories.

 Based on the installed content, there are currently two types of xPacks: **source** and **binary**: